AshiKothari/Caption-Generator/README.md

 # Image Captioning
-Generating Captions for Images using ML, Computer Vision and Deep lernig algorithms.
+Generating Captions for Images using ML, Computer Vision and Deep learning algorithms.

 <h2>What is Image Captioning?</h2>
 Image Captioning is the process of generating textual description of an image.
 It uses both Natural Language Processing and Computer Vision to generate the captions.